Robust discrete complex analysis: A toolbox: Factorization theorem for the function

 The main result of this section is Theorem~\ref{Thm:Zfact}.
-It deals with a simply connected discrete domain $\O$ and three marked boundary points $a,b,c\in\pa\O$ (no assumptions about actual geometry of $(\O;a,b,c)$ are used) and provides a uniform up-to-constant factorization of the three-point function $\ZRW\O{a}{[bc]_\O}$ via $\ZRW\O{a}{b}$, $\ZRW\O{a}{c}$ and $\ZRW\O{b}{c}$.
+It deals with a simply connected discrete domain $\O$ and three marked boundary points $a,b,c\in\pa\O$ [no assumptions about actual geometry of $(\O ;a,b,c)$ are used] and provides a uniform up-to-constant factorization of the three-point function $\ZRW\O{a}{[bc]_\O}$ via $\ZRW\O{a}{b}$, $\ZRW\O{a}{c}$ and $\ZRW\O{b}{c}$.
 Actually, our proof is based on a factorization of the latter two-point functions via some inner point $u\in\Int\O$ which is ``not too close'' to any of the boundary arcs $[ab]_\O$, $[bc]_\O$ and $[ca]_\O$.
-Thus, our strategy to prove Theorem~\ref{Thm:Zfact} can be described as follows: \begin{itemize} \item prove that the ratio $\ZRW{\O}au\ZRW{\O}ub/\ZRW{\O}ab$ is uniformly comparable with the probability of the event that $\RW{\O}ab$ passes ``not very far'' from $u$ (namely, at distance less than $\frac{1}{3}\dist(u;\pa\O)$) -- this is done in Proposition~\ref{Prop:ZuaZub/Zab=P}; \item prove that this probability is bounded below, if $u$ is ``not too close'' to any of boundary arcs $[ab]_\O$ and $[ba]_\O$ -- this is done in Lemma~\ref{Lemma:LuCrossing} and Proposition~\ref{Prop:RWintersectsBu}; \item find an inner vertex $u$ which is ``not too close'' to any of $[ab]_\O$, $[bc]_\O$ and $[ca]_\O$ -- this is done in Lemma~\ref{Lemma:HMuabc} -- and factorize all $\ZRWsign_\O$'s using this $u$. \end{itemize} Below we use the following notation.
+Thus our strategy to prove Theorem~\ref{Thm:Zfact} can be described as follows: \begin{itemize} \item prove that the ratio $\ZRW{\O}au\ZRW{\O}ub/\ZRW{\O}ab$ is uniformly comparable with the probability of the event that $\RW{\O}ab$ passes ``not very far'' from $u$ [namely, at distance less than $\frac {1}{3}\dist(u;\pa\O)$]; see Proposition~\ref{Prop:ZuaZub/Zab=P}; \item prove that this probability is bounded below if $u$ is ``not too close'' to any of the boundary arcs $[ab]_\O$ and $[ba]_\O$; see Lemma~\ref{Lemma:LuCrossing} and Proposition~\ref{Prop:RWintersectsBu}; \item find an inner vertex $u$ which is ``not too close'' to any of $[ab]_\O$, $[bc]_\O$ and $[ca]_\O$ (see Lemma~\ref{Lemma:HMuabc}) and factorize all $\ZRWsign_\O$'s using this $u$. \end{itemize} Below we use the following notation.
 For a discrete domain $\O$ and $u\in\Int\O$, let